code3z/vivaldi_mods_collection/README.md

+Update: Inactive, I don't really have time for this right now.

 # Collection of mods for the Vivaldi Web Browser pulled from many sources

 IMPORTANT: These mods are pulled from outside sources and you should check for security issues before using.